asemio/ohana-api-docs/source/includes/_locations_by_category.md

-# Organization Locations

-## Get all locations belonging to an organization
+## Get all locations for a given service category

 ```ruby
 # Provide an API Endpoint